 But any of those reliefs from boredom would cost me time.
 And, supposedly, this is a race, so every second counts, and can’t be wasted.

 I’m still on course.
 Still on altitude.
 There’s nothing wrong with the plane, but I scan my meager instruments one more time just to be sure.
 With nothing to do for hours, my mind wanders to the question of the hour: Where’s Team Ely?

-Truth be told, I’m actually missing her.
 I enjoyed the chase, the competition, someone to be neck and neck with.
-But as it turns out, there’s a new face on the scene to fill her shoes, and he’s as dead set on her Factory Gold title as I am.
+But as it turns out, there’s a new face on the scene to fill their shoes, and he’s as dead set on the Factory Gold title as I am.